DerYeger/d3-graph-controller/docs/config/README.md

 ## Modifiers

-If absolute control is required, `modifiers` can be used to customize the d3-selections.
+If absolute control is required, `modifiers` can be used to customize the D3 `Selection`.

 @[code](samples/modifiers.ts)